-- I. Recognize potentially violent situations and act to avoid them - II.
-Minimize personal risks when confronted with potentially violent situations - III.
+- I. Recognize potentially violent situations and act to avoid them - II Minimize personal risks when confronted with potentially violent situations - III.
 Avoid unnecessary risk-taking behavior involving weapons which could result in acts of violence

 - 1. Identify potentially dangerous weapons or tools - 2.
-Demonstrate what to do upon finding a weapon - 3.
+Demonstrate what to do upon finding a weapon or dangerous tool - 3.
 Identify what to do when in the presence of a child or an adult using or threatening to use a weapon

-Duffy Dog's Safety Tips Obj.
+Duffy's Weapons Safety Tips Obj.
 1-3

-Discuss the following safety tips with your class, then post the pictures on pages 143-149 for class display.
-Have students memorize the tips and ask them to recite them periodically throughout the school year.
+Discuss the safety tips on page 77 with your students, then post for class display.
+Have students memorize tips and ask them to recite them periodically throughout the school year.